Why Do You Ignore Your Partner’s Red Flags? The Science Behind It

 After you break up you realize he was a lazy, manipulative bum on parole who just wouldn’t work and probably used you for sex and a place to stay.

-One woman I dated in college not only smoked (which I absolutely hated), but she also regularly shoplifted from a local store just for the fun of it.
-She turned out good, but both of these things ran contrary to my values (and baffled my friends) because there were many, many women around me I could have dated who didn’t do those things!
+One woman I dated in college not only smoked (which I hated), but she also shoplifted from Wal-Mart for the fun of it.
+She turned out to be a good person as she matured, but dating her ran contrary to my values (and baffled my friends) because there were many, many women around me I could have dated who didn’t do those things!